Yap Weng Wah: Sentencing submissions

 The prosecution sought a sentence of at least 30 years' imprisonment and the legal maximum of 24 strokes of the cane for Yap, describing him as a "clear and present danger to society".
 Deputy Public Prosecutor (DPP) David Khoo argued that Yap's offences had shown a "high degree" of premeditation and through his exploitation of the Internet, he had clearly targeted a vulnerable group of victims, with whom he carried out the sexual acts unprotected in all cases.
 Not only had he breached the trust of the boys, Yap had also caused significant harm to his victims during the time of his crimes, and had morally corrupted the boys in the course of these criminal acts, which took place over a prolonged period of time and were committed against a large number of victims.
 For these above factors, along with the difficulty to detect crimes against children, Khoo asked for Yap to be severely punished under the law.
-While the prosecution acknowledged that generally, caning would not be imposed in sex-related cases similar to that of Yap's unless there is violence exhibited against the victims, they said that Yap's sexual penetration of the boys "intrinsically constitutes an act of violence" and since the circumstances of Yap's case were so aggravating that they are repulsive to human conscience, they said that caning is necessary.
+While the prosecution acknowledged that generally, caning would not be imposed in sex-related cases similar to that of Yap's unless there is violence exhibited against the victims, they said that Yap's sexual penetration of the boys "intrinsically constitutes an act of violence", and since the circumstances of Yap's case were sufficiently aggravating as to be repulsive to human conscience, caning was justifiable and perhaps even essential, it was argued.

 On the other hand, Yap's lawyer, Daniel Koh, asked for a sentence of not more than 20 years behind bars.
 Although Koh objected to caning in Yap's case, he conceded that if it was really imposed, he said the caning should consist of anything less than 24 strokes of the cane.
-Koh urged the court to take into consideration of his client's period of remand, where Yap claimed he wanted to reform and rehabilitate; there is strong familial support for Yap which can assist him in the rehabilitation process.
+Koh urged the court to take into consideration his client's period of remand, during which Yap claimed he wanted to reform and rehabilitate, and the fact of there being strong familial support for Yap, which would be an asset to him during the rehabilitation process.
 He cited that Yap was a first-time offender and with his credentials, he poses as a promising young man and could contribute to society as a useful and productive individual.
 Yap, in his mitigation letter to the courts, tearfully pleaded for the courts to be lenient to him, as he said he felt ashamed and remorseful of what he did, and felt sorry to his family, who remained supportive of him throughout the court proceedings despite their shock over his offences and sexual perversions.
 He also made an apology to all the victims he had harmed in the trial, and cited the childhood rapes he experienced in primary school and his fear of getting near to girls after a female classmate's rejection back from secondary school as factors that made him the person he is today.